NServiceBusExtensions/NServiceBus.Serilog/README.md

 ## Tracing Library

-Plugs into the low level NServiceBus pipeline to give more detail diagnostics.
+Plugs into the low level NServiceBus pipeline to give more detailed diagnostics.

 ### Nuget